Felipe-SG14/mercLibreProject/README.md

 mvn test -Ddriver=Edge
 ```

-Keep in mind that if the project is in a Windows environment,
+Keep in mind that if you are using Windows CMD,
 the command can be the following (in case you want to pass the environment variable):

 ```bash